Tag Archive: The Priory Investigates…

 No access on this occasion….

-The bulidings that are left on the site are amazing; very big and intriging and set in a small deserted and very dark woodland setting, but sadly as said, are now totally surrounded by high security fences, so no way in at all for us Although from looking on youtube the urban explorers and other paranormal researchers always do find their way in!)
+The buildings that are left on the site are amazing; very big and intriging and set in a small deserted and very dark woodland setting, but sadly as said, are now totally surrounded by high security fences, so no way in at all for us Although from looking on youtube the urban explorers and other paranormal researchers always do find their way in!)
 It is sad that such beautiful buildings cannot be explored and appreciated anymore on any level…

 Views of the old derelict chapel from beyond the security fence